-Individuals who are faced with a crisis and the homeless can turn to an extensive network of community based shelters and transitional housing units.
-The City of Chicago, Department of Family and Support Services pays for and coordinates these centers across the region, including Cook County.
-The types of shelters as well as some of the leading organizations to call for information are below.
+Individuals who are faced with a crisis and the homeless can turn to an extensive network of community based homeless shelters, rent subsidized apartments and transitional housing units.
+The City of Chicago, Department of Family and Support Services pays for and coordinates many of these centers across the region, including Cook County.
+There are also charities, churches and other social service agencies that offer support.
+The types of emergency homeless shelters as well as some of the leading organizations to call for information are below.

 Certain times of the year, in particular during the winter and a hot summer stretch, the demand on the shelters greatly increases.
 So the City of Chicago may add additional locations or emergency shelter beds during certain periods.
 Not only that but some people may even qualify for transportation to their shelter placement.

 Permanent Supportive Housing will both help individuals find a new home or apartment as well as help them acquire the skills they need to keep stable.
 There are qualifications in place that need to be met from applicants.
 This type of support can also be combined with section 8 housing choice vouchers in the city of Chicago and state of Illinois.

 Over the years thousands of local families have been able to find permanent housing in the greater Cook County Illinois region.
 Many of them get income subsidized homes from section 8.
 As part of this process clients can learn about rental assistance programs, including vouchers.
 Learn more about what section 8 housing is.

 Locations of homeless shelters, subsidized homes and transitional housing

 1458 Chicago Ave.
 Evanston, Illinois 60201

 Call 847-424-0945 ext 15

 Up to 20 people can stay in the location, including some men in a certain section.
 A locker is also available for people to keep their belongings at.
 Families and homeless women should call in advance.

 H.E.I.R.S.
 Homeless Assistance